agner/agner/README.md

 Uninstall given package (and a particular VERSION of it, if specified).
 Will use local SPECFILE is `--spec-file`/`-s` option is passed.

-    agner versions PACKAGE
+    agner versions PACKAGE [--no-flavours] [--no-releases]

-List the versions of the given `PACKAGE`
+List the versions of the given `PACKAGE`.
+Specifying `--no-flavours` will omit flavour versions; and specifying `--no-releases` will omit release versions respectively.

     agner prefix PACKAGE [-v/--version VERSION]